SysKitTeam/docs-spdockit/requirements/server-load-permission-requirements.md

 Follow these steps to grant required permissions:

 1. Create a new user on the SQL server that will be used by SPDocKit.
-1. Add __sysadmin__ role to your SPDocKit account.
+1. Add the __sysadmin__ role to your SPDocKit account.

 In case you have a very strict security policy and cannot add the sysadmin role to the SPDocKit account, you can use the following procedure to get most of the SQL reports working:

 1. Create a new user on the SQL server that will be used by SPDocKit.
-1. Add __dbcreator__ role to your SPDocKit account and execute the following T-SQL query:
+1. Add the __dbcreator__ role to your SPDocKit account and execute the following T-SQL query:
 ```sql
       USE master
       GO